 4. Union involvement

 Almost every workplace has unions that work for the benefit of the employees, making sure they are not exploited in terms of work, income or any other factor.
-Keep in mind that reporting such behaviour from a fellow colleague to the union can really be quite helpful for the victim.
+Keep in mind that reporting such behavior from a fellow colleague to the union can really be quite helpful for the victim.
 Especially in Pakistan, where unions are relatively strong and have a lot of power in determining the fate of the employees.
 Taking this up with your union can destroy any chances of future growth and job prospects of the harasser.

 5. Discrimination complaint